President Mahinda Rajapaksa has declared 2011 as the” Year for visiting Sri Lanka”.

 Some of the features of the Chinese outbound tourists can be explained in the following aspects:

 When selecting where to go and which region to travel, owing to the related policies and economic and cultural reasons, major destinations for the Chinese outbound tourists are in the Asia Pacific region, particularly North East and South East Asian countries.
 Especially with the ASEAN - China Free Trade Agreement coming into force from this year, we will be able to see a marked increas in future to the ASEAN region.
 In all outbound departures, those for Asia, accounts for 90 percent, and for Hong Kong and Macau _ over 70 percent.
-The number of long-haul international tourists is increasing; however, its share is still rather small.
+The number of long-haul international tourists is increasing; however, its share is still rather small.From which part of China

 China as a large country both in area and population, economic and social development remains rather imbalanced.
 As a result, most outbound tourists, especially leisure travellers, generate from the more affluent areas like Beijing, Shanghai and Guangzhou, and from strong areas such as the eastern or coastal regions.
-Like elsewhere, young people are the majority.
+Like elsewhere, young people are the majority.What for

 Chinese like to shop, they tend to stay in budget hotels and they often pack as many sights into their itineraries as possible.
 First-generation travellers usually come with a group, and when they come to any country, they try to cover as many sites as possible.
 “There is a Chinese saying, zou ma kan hua” - you are riding on a horse looking at flowers, and you want to go through the garden at the fastest speed, since many of them are first-timers to go abroad.
-Apart from the business travellers in various kinds still making up the lion’s share in overseas stays and spending, the number of people who go abroad for education and training is increasing too.
+Apart from the business travellers in various kinds still making up the lion’s share in overseas stays and spending, the number of people who go abroad for education and training is increasing too.How to go

 Because the Chinese are in the early stages of outbound travel, and also because in many cases they are required to do so, owing to the language barriers and inexperience of overseas travel, Chinese tourists tend to travel in tour groups.
 Chinese visitors prefer more tour groups with their relatives and friends, especially for the long-haul destinations.
 Language is a major stumbling block for Chinese in any country.
-While most major hotels and shops in big tourist centres can manage a smattering of English, French, Italian or other languages, virtually nobody speaks Mandarin.
+While most major hotels and shops in big tourist centres can manage a smattering of English, French, Italian or other languages, virtually nobody speaks Mandarin.What to do when travelling abroad

-They like to spend money on jewellery and electronics, which are heavily taxed in China, and they like to buy souvenirs.
+Owing to the limited knowledge about the overseas destinations, the Chinese outbound visitors like to see the most famous monuments and tourist attractions.
+Except for some special destinations like the Maldives, Chinese like more to visit many cities in one trip rather than to stay longer in one place as holidaymakers.
+Shopping is one of the important activities during the overseas visits although more complaints might be related to these activities.They like to spend money on jewellery and electronics, which are heavily taxed in China, and they like to buy souvenirs.
 Chinese travellers are extremely price sensitive, they spend a lot of money, but they don’t spend a lot on hotels.
 They’ll spend more money on good food, and on things to buy and bring back to China.
 A trip abroad is an investment in forwarding status and advancement.
 That money has to be invested wisely, and spending too much on hotels is considered not wise, so people are going to be price sensitive.

 Factors influencing Chinese outbound tourism